-Patrick Viguerie is President of Innosight where he advises clients on new strategies for growth, and helps build and expand Innosight’s perspectives, range of services and capabilities for serving clients.
+Patrick Viguerie is a senior partner and was previously global managing partner.
+He advises clients on new strategies for growth, and helps build and expand Innosight’s perspectives, range of services, and capabilities for serving clients.

 Before joining Innosight, Patrick was a Director at McKinsey & Company, where he was a long-standing leader of McKinsey’s Strategy Practice.
 Based in the Atlanta office, he led McKinsey’s Strategy Practice in North and South America for five years, and most recently created and led the firm’s Strategy and Trend Analysis Center globally.